 Unforeseen geopolitical or other events risk - The value of investments held by the client accounts may be negatively impacted by unforeseen geopolitical and other events such as natural and environmental disasters, pandemics, epidemics, terrorism, war, military confrontations, regulatory events, and governmental or quasi-governmental actions.
 The occurrence of unanticipated geopolitical and other events may result in market volatility and disruption and have short-term or long-term effects on the Canadian, U.S. and global economies and financial markets and other effects that cannot necessarily be presently foreseen, which, in turn, may have an effect on the performance of the client accounts.
 In addition to the potential impact on the value of investments held by the client accounts, unanticipated market volatility and disruptions may cause exchanges to suspend trading and, in some cases, could constitute a force majeure event under contracts entered into with counterparties for certain transactions.
-Further, unanticipated market volatility and disruptions (see "Liquidity risk").
+Further, unanticipated market volatility and disruptions may also lead to illiquidity in the investments held by the client accounts (see Liquidity risk).